 If You’re Feeling Adventurous

 The FSU Reservation, located at 3226 Flastacowo Rd. is another park that offers access to Lake Bradford for swimming, kayaking, and canoeing.
-Note: Upon entrance if you’re not an FSU stude, it is $3 and they do not take credit cards.
+Note: Upon entrance, if you’re not an FSU student, it is $3 and they do not take credit cards.
 The park’s newest additions include the High Challenge ropes course and climbing wall.
 And if you are feeling like you just want to get out of town for a few hours, take a 45-minute ride to Thomasville, GA.
 The ride itself is pretty and the town is charming.
 There are great little shops and restaurants; my favorite being Jonah’s Fish and Grits.

-Looking for more adventure?
+Looking for more entertainment adventure?
 Check out Providence Canyon State Park located in Lumpkin, Georgia, less than a two-hour car ride from Tallahassee.
 It is a perfect place to hike miles of sandy nature trails and see beautiful red canyons.
 Just leave those new sneakers at home, substituting running shoes that you don’t care about because the red clay will stain and there are wet areas throughout the trails.

 Some students (and their families) like to take a break by visiting Amelia Island in Fernandina Beach or St. George Island.
 Both are beautiful and great places to relax and recharge.